-WSU Tri-Cities’ mechanical engineering program is ABET accredited — the most prestigious accreditation awarded to a mechanical engineering program.
+WSU Tri-Cities’ mechanical engineering program is accredited by the Engineering Accreditation Commission of ABET, www.abet.org — the most prestigious accreditation awarded to a mechanical engineering program.
 Accreditation assures that a program has met quality standards set by the profession.
 To employers, graduate schools, and licensure, certification, and registration boards, graduation from an accredited program signifies adequate preparation for entry into the profession.

 As part of their senior mechanical engineering capstone course, students worked with AREVA (now Framatome) to solve a real-world work problem.
 They re-designed a cart used to transport uranium pellets from one building, where they are pressed into shape, to a different building, where they are sintered at a high temperature into their final form.
 The team spent seven months on the new design, balancing their time on the project with a full course load at WSU Tri-Cities.
 Learn more...

 The mechanical engineering curriculum emphasizes foundation courses at the third year which are fundamental to all aspects of mechanical engineering.
 These courses emphasize both analysis and design while accompanying laboratory courses provide opportunities for hands-on experiences.
 Computer applications are interwoven throughout the program.
 The courses in the fourth year emphasize the integration of fundamental engineering principles into various applications in mechanical engineering.
 The students also take two electives tailored to their interests and career goals.